-- No clothing that is vulgar, gang-related, promotes tobacco/alcohol/illegal drug use, or would likely create a substantial disruption in the class. - Clothing (not see-through) must cover all skin from chest to mid-thigh. - Must wear shoes that are appropriate for school activities. - No exposed undergarments. - Head coverings are not permitted inside unless there is a religious exception.
+- No clothing that is vulgar, gang-related, promotes tobacco/alcohol/illegal drug use, or would likely create a substantial disruption in the class. - Clothing (not see-through) must cover all skin from chest to mid-thigh. - Students must wear shoes that are appropriate for school activities (no bedroom slippers, etc.) - No exposed undergarments from chest to mid-thigh. - Head coverings are not permitted inside unless there is a religious exception. - Students are not allowed to bring/wear blankets or pillows in school.